 Problem is, if anyone hasn’t yet really shown the world that he gets all that — it’s Petro.

 Last week Petro announced he’ll restore diplomatic relations with Venezuela.
 He’ll likely also recognize Maduro as Venezuela’s legitimate head of state, even though Colombia, the U.S. and almost 60 other countries have called Maduro’s 2018 re-election illegitimate.

 Petro's been somewhat critical of Venezuela's hyper-authoritarian regime — but as president he's got to be more than somewhat committed to pushing Maduro to re-democratize the country.

-Granted, recognizing opposition leader Juan Guaidó as Venezuela’s legitimate president has always been a far more symbolic than practical gesture; and having Colombia treat him like el presidente again may well make Maduro more disposed to listen to Petro’s urgings about restoring democracy in Venezuela.
+Granted, recognizing opposition leader Juan Guaidó as Venezuela’s legitimate president has always been a far more symbolic than practical gesture; and being treated like el presidente again by Colombia could make Maduro more disposed to listen to Petro’s urgings about restoring democracy in Venezuela.